 Tableau IIF Function

 The IIF function is the simple version of the If Else Function.
-If both the condition is True, then it will return First Statement otherwise, the second statement.
+If both conditions are True, then it will return the First Statement; otherwise, the second statement.
 The syntax of this Tableau IIF Function is:

 IIF(Expression, True_statement, False_Statement)